yt-project/unyt/paper/paper.md

 While `unyt` provides functionality that overlaps with `astropy.units` and `Pint`, there are important differences which we elaborate on below.
-In addition, it's worth noting that all three codebases had origins at roughly the same time period. `Pint` initially began development in 2012 according to the git repository logs, and `astropy.units` began development 2012 and was released as part of `astropy 0.2` in 2013, although the initial implementation was adapted from the `pynbody` library [@pynbody], which started its units implementation in 2010 according to the git repository logs.
+In addition, it is worth noting that all three codebases had origins at roughly the same time period. `Pint` initially began development in 2012 according to the git repository logs.
+Likewise `astropy.units` began development in 2012 and was released as part of `astropy 0.2` in 2013, although the initial implementation was adapted from the `pynbody` library [@pynbody], which started its units implementation in 2010 according to the git repository logs.
 In the case of `unyt`, it originated via the `dimensionful` library [@dimensionful] in 2012.
 Later, `dimensionful` was elaborated on and improved to become